awsteiner/bamr/sphinx/intro_text.rst

 <http://cxc.harvard.edu/target_lists/cycle12/theory12.html#12400566>`_
 and is now supported by NSF grant `PHY 15-54876
 <http://www.nsf.gov/awardsearch/showAward?AWD_ID=1554876>`_.
+The code is licensed under the GPLv3 and this documentation is licensed under the GNU FDL (see :ref:`Licensing`).

 Currently, bamr is hosted as a `git repository
 <http://www.github.com/awsteiner/bamr>`_ .
 It is also listed at the